Ericson2314/haskell-vcache/README.md

 Notes and Caveats
 -----------------

-VCache uses LMDB with the `MDB_NOLOCK` flag, and provides its own concurrency control for the lightweight Haskell threads.
-This results in a simpler implementation (e.g. no need to deal with bound threads).
-However, it sacrifices a few of LMDB's nice features; for example, we cannot ensure consistency with the `mdb_copy` command line utility on a VCache backing file (at least, not without halting the application).
-However, VCache does utilize a simple lockfile to reduce risk of opening a resource twice at the VCache layer.
+Multiple VCache instances won't work together very nicely.
+First-class PVars cannot be shared between VCache spaces.
+For values that may be shared, implicit deep copies would be a performance headache.
+VCache will generally raise a runtime exception if you accidentally mix values from two instances.
+The best use case for VCache is to open one root instance in your main function then pass it to whichever subprograms need it.
+Persistent libraries and frameworks and plugins and so on should accept VCache as an argument, rather than each loading their own.
+VCache's subdirectory model can provide a fresh, stable namespace to each subprogram.

+VCache does not support concurrent instances and mustn't be used for inter-process communication.
+The LMDB layer uses the `MDB_NOLOCK` flag, and important components (STM, GC) are process local anyway.
+Without reader locks, the `mdb_copy` utility won't work on a running LMDB database.
+VCache does use a coarse grained lockfile to resist accidental concurrency (i.e. if you start the app twice with the same LMDB backing file, one of the two should wait briefly on the lock then fail).

 VCache is not a database.
-It's just a bunch of persistent variables and values.
-If developers want database features - such as queries, indices, views - those must be implemented in another layer, e.g. the application or library or framework.
-It is recommended that libraries or frameworks using VCache should always accept the VCache as an argument, rather than each creating its own file.
-Doing so improves hierarchical decomposition and the ability for values to easily be shared between subprograms.
+VCache is just transparent persistence and extended memory for Haskell.
+If developers desire rich database features - such as queries, indices, views, searches, import/export - those must be implemented at the application layer.
+VCache is suitable for developing purpose specific databases within an application, but you probably don't need the full gamut of database features at the VCache layer.

-PVars are not 'first class': VRef values may not contain PVars.
-While I could implement first class PVars, and even anonymous GC'd PVars, it isn't clear to me that doing so is a good idea.
-It would certainly hinder mobility of VRef values (ability to copy them to another cache, or replicate across a network), and it may discourage purely functional domain models.
-For now, I'm leaving this potential feature outside the scope of VCache.
-(Even so, VCache is much more expressive than acid-state, perdure, and TCache.)

-PVar transactions use optimistic concurrency.
-While this has many advantages, there is risk of a long stream of short transactions 'starving' a long running read-write transaction.
-If a PVar has many writers, developers may need to utilize external synchronization or cooperation patterns to reduce conflict.
-It shouldn't be difficult to model persistent queues and command patterns and so on.
+Transactions use optimistic concurrency.
+While this has many advantages, a stream of short transactions may starve a long running read-write transaction.
+Where heavy contention is anticipated or observed, developers should utilize external synchronization or cooperation patterns to reduce conflict, such as queues and channels and so on.

+You need a 64-bit system to effectively leverage VCache.
+Because LMDB is memory mapped, it is limited by available address space (independently of available memory).

-LMDB files are not especially portable.
-Endian-ness, filesystem block sizes, and so on hinder porting files.
+LMDB files are not very portable.
+Endianness and sensitivity to filesystem block size may interfere with porting LMDB files.